Coffee in Albany (and Troy) [Updated 2022]

 Preface

 This guide is explicitly referring to specialty coffee.
 It’s meant to be drank with out any additives (no milk, sugar, syrups) to highlight the origin characteristics of each bean.
-Think about fancy wine’s emphasis on growing location, grape, process; that, but coffee.
+Think about fancy wine’s emphasis on growing location, grape, process; it’s that, but coffee.
 That said, all of these shops will have great signature drinks (such as Mexican mochas, lavendar lattes, etc.) that feature their great coffee.
 From the Specialty Coffee Association:

 What is Specialty Coffee?